PelleLille/hsl-docs/structures.rst

 	Recursion is not allowed.

 .. note::
-	Functions are unconditionally registered at compile-time (control flow is not taken into consideration).
+	Named functions are unconditionally registered at compile-time (control flow is not taken into consideration).
 Hence it doesn't matter where in the code it's defined (eg. before or after it's being called).

 	.. code-block:: hsl